notclickable-jordan/rainhold/readme.md

 ```

 This will output a link that can be used to instantly gain access to authentik as the user specified above.
 The link is valid for amount of years specified above, in this case, 1 year.

+## Authentik tutorial

+xpufx has a helpful [tutorial on protecting applications](https://xpufx.com/posts/protecting-your-first-app-with-authentik/)